Influenza – Winter’s Recurring Threat

 Final thoughts

 Every year starting in September, I begin to recommend the flu vaccine to my patients’ families.
 As a Pediatrician, it is my hope to prevent flu illnesses – and the possible complications – in my patients and I strongly believe the flu vaccine is the best way to do so.
-My own family receives the flu vaccine every year, and I proudly show off my band-aid to the kids in clinic on that day.
+My own family receives the flu vaccine every year, and I proudly show off my band-aid to the kids in clinic on the day I get it.
 If you have questions about influenza or the flu vaccine, please talk to your child’s doctor.

 Further resources: